 BONUS!
 It’s grain & gluten free, dairy free, egg free and made with cocoa powder.
 And it’s absolutely delicious.
 Give it a try.
 You won’t be disappointed.

 This is a perfect date night brownie for your weekly date night or a special occasion…Valentine’s Day?
 Anniversary?

 Make it fun by preparing it together, then enjoying it together.

 ramekin single (or double) serve

 This is similar to a mug brownie recipe, except I made it in a ramekin.
 It’s a single serving brownie (maybe two people if you’re willing to share the goodness).

 When it comes to the darkness of the chocolate, I say the darker the better.
-If there’s too much sugar, it detracts from the dark, rich, bitter notes of the chocolate.
-And we don’t need excess sugar in our diet anyway.
+I like the dark, rich, bitter notes of the chocolate, and excess sugar takes some of that away.

 Tools to make this Ramekin brownie

 - Ramekin (I like this 4″ size for this recipe)

 - Toaster oven – Not necessary, but pretty convenient if you don’t want to preheat the whole oven.